 Interns are full-time employees of the Norton Sound Health Corporation and are expected to work 40 hours per week, Monday through Friday during business hours (8-5).
 At least three evenings will include interns co-leading a Matrix outpatient substance abuse group with staff clinicians/substance abuse counselors (e.g. clinical associates) during a 16 week rotation, .
 At least 8 hours per week will be devoted to working within the Norton Sound Regional Hospital in its primary care clinic as a behavioral health consultant during a 16-week rotation.
 Once per month, interns will travel to an outlying Native village in the Bering Strait Region for 1-2 nights they will work with a village-based counselor in the context of a Native community.
 Monthly tele-med trainings will also be provided through the consortium.

 An important asset for all interns will involve being flexible since the Bering Strait Region historically carries one of the highest suicide rates in the nation.
 Crises are common and interns must be able to address different issues as they arise.
 Supervisors, however, will insure that exposure to crises is conducted in a manner that facilitates a productive learning experience.

-Seth Green, Ph.D. – Director of Psychological Services, Licensed Clinical Psychologist, AK-PIC Training Co-Director, Primary Site Supervisor
+–Lindsey Hickey, Ph.D. – Licensed Clinical Psychologist, AK-PIC Faculty, Primary Site Supervisor

-Ray Droby, Ph.D. – Licensed Clinical Psychologist, Director of Psychological Services: Sub-Regional Clinic,/p>
+–Ray Droby, Ph.D. – Licensed Clinical Psychologist, Director of Psychological Services: Sub-Regional Clinic, Site Co-Supervisor

 Norton Sound Health Corporation